Kobe Bryant Rookie Cards: An In-Depth Look

 Another small set, Flair Showcase features 90 cards in three different tiers (or rows), (Row 2, Row 1 and Row 0) for a total of 270 cards.
 The Row 2’s are considered the base cards the other two rows can be considered parallels.

-The card is assembled with sturdy card stock and design has lots of eye-appeal.
+The card is assembled with sturdy card stock and the design has lots of eye appeal.
 Solid card design front and back make this one a must-have.
 One parallel in this one, Legacy Collection inserted 1:30 packs.
 They are stamped and serial-numbered to /150.

 This 300 card set was split up into two series of 150 cards in each.
 If you want the rookie cards from this set you’ll want to focus on Series 2 packs because that’s the only way you’ll see rookies, Series 1 has no rookies in it.
 Borderless, full photography on thin paper stock allows for lots of damage to edges and corners so be sure to handle with care.

 There are no parallels for this set but Fleer did produce a European set this same year.
 In fact, they went international with this set but only the wrappers and boxes had any difference in language, the cards themselves were identical to the American version in every way.
 However, Series 2 cards have different numbering.
 Kobe Bryant in the European set is card number 233!